goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Standalone configuration

 Before real testing could start I first did a small power-up test using the PCIe to USB adapter that the seller provided.

-This allowed me to power up the board and using the LEDs on the board and the heat produced by the FPGA I was able to do a quick check that the board seemed to be powering up at a surface level (pun intended).
+I was able to do a quick check using the LEDs and the FPGAs dissipated heat that the board seemed to be powering up at a surface level (pun intended).

 ## PCIe interface

 {{< alert >}}
-As a reminder, this next test relied on the flash not having been wiped and someone else's design still being loaded.
+As a reminder, this next section relies on the flash not having been wiped and still containing the previous user's design.
 {{< /alert >}}

-Since I didn't want to directly plug this into my prized build server, I decided to use a Raspberry Pi 5 as my test device and got myself an external PCIe adapter.
+Since I didn't want to directly plug mystery hardware into my prized build server, I decided to use a Raspberry Pi 5 as my sacrificial test device and got myself an external PCIe adapter.

-It just so happened that the latest Raspberry Pi 5 now features an external PCIe Gen 2.0 x1 interface.
+It just so happened that the latest Raspberry Pi version, the Pi 5, now features an external PCIe Gen 2.0 x1 interface.
-Though our FPGA can handle up to a PCIe Gen 3.0 and the board had a x8 wide interface, since PCIe standard is backwards compatible and the number of lanes on the interface can be downgraded, plugging our FPGA with this Raspberry Pi should work.
+Though our FPGA can handle up to a PCIe Gen 3.0 and the board had a x8 wide interface, since PCIe standard is backwards compatible and the number of lanes on the interface can be downgraded, plugging our FPGA with this Raspberry Pi will work.

 {{< figure
     src="pi.jpg"